Dresden Spearheads European Semiconductor Revival

 Once a leader in the 1990s, Europe 's global share has dwindled to just 8%.

-The EU aims to reverse this with a 43 billion euro incentive under the European Chips Act, hoping to double its capacity by 2030.
+The EU aims to reverse this with a EUR43 billion incentive under the European Chips Act, hoping to double its capacity by 2030.

 These efforts are not just about boosting output but also about securing Europe's technological independence during global supply uncertainties.